Clinical Services

 Mental health services for children are very different than services for adults.
 Here are some guidelines to help you understand what to expect — we know it can be a difficult and emotional process to seek help, so please let us know what we can do!

-1. A teacher, medical provider, or other professional may refer you to Youth Dynamics for mental health care.
+Step #1: A teacher, medical provider, or other professional may refer you to Youth Dynamics for mental health care.
 Or you can contact us directly for help!
-Please call 1-877-458-7022 or visit our locations page here to connect with an office near you.
+Please call 1-877-458-7022, visit our locations page, or contact us online to connect with an office near you.

-3. You will talk to your local area manager who will get to know you and your family and will walk you through filling out an intake packet.
+Step #2: You will talk to your local Area Manager, who will get to know you and your family and will walk you through filling out an intake packet.
 At this time, you’ll learn more about the mental health care services we offer.
 All of our services are covered by Healthy Montana Kids (formerly CHIP) and HMK Plus (formerly called Children’s Medicaid).
-We accept many types of commercial insurance and offer sliding fee scale for uninsured.
-For more information, please see financial assistance.
+We accept many types of commercial insurance and offer a sliding fee scale for those who are uninsured.
+For more information, please see our Financial Assistance page.

-7. After the assessment, your specialized, highly-trained team of Youth dynamics professions will begin working with your child and family.
+Step #4: After the assessment, your specialized, highly-trained team of Youth Dynamics professionals will begin working with your child and family.

-What are some typical mental health problems you can help with ?
+What are some typical mental health challenges Youth Dynamics can help with?

-There are many behavioral and mental health problems we can help with.
+There are many behavioral and mental health challenges we can help with.
 Among them are:

 • acting out